Time Isn’t What You Think

 “Life is a series of natural and spontaneous changes.
 Don’t resist them; that only creates sorrow.
 Let reality be reality.” — Lao Tzu, Tao Te Ching

-In Taoism, an ancient Chinese philosophy and spiritual tradition, reality is described as the Tao — the natural, unforced flow of all that exists.
+In Taoism, reality is described as the Tao — the natural, unforced flow of what is.

 Step Four: Yes, This Is About You